terziev-viktor/JSON-Parser/README.md

 6. Swap
    Swaps values of two keys

 Each object can be compared to other objects.
-Objects can also modified, indexed swapped, printed...
+Objects can also be modified, indexed, swapped, printed...

 ## The OOP Design
 The OOP Designs I'm using are Composite, Abstract Factory and something that looks like an Interpreter :D